peverwhee/CAM-docs/doc/source/users_guide/special-cam-runs.rst

  rad_data_avgflag='I'

-For this test, TThe user needs to complete the setup/build process and run for at least 16 months.
+For this test, the user needs to complete the setup/build process and run for at least 16 months.
 For a simple verification test, the times can be as short as 9 timesteps.
 ::

  % ./case.setup